chef/chef-web-docs/chef_master/source/resource_examples.rst

 .. tag resource_execute_subscribes_prevent_restart_and_reconfigure

-Use the ``:nothing`` action (common to all resources) to prevent an application from restarting, and then use the ``subscribes`` notification to ask the broken configuration to be reconfigured immediately:
+Use the ``:nothing`` action (common to all resources) to prevent the test from starting automatically, and then use the ``subscribes`` notification to run a configuration test when a change to the template is detected:

 .. code-block:: ruby